 Sting is owned by a public-private foundation, the Electrum Foundation, and KTH Holding.

-The Electrum Foundation Board consists of representatives from the business sector (Ericsson, IBM and real estate owners), academia (KTH Royal Institute of Technology, Stockholm University and Swedish ICT) and the public sector (the City of Stockholm, Stockholm County Council and County Administrative Board).
+The Electrum Foundation Board consists of representatives from the business sector (Ericsson, IBM and real estate owners), academia (KTH Royal Institute of Technology, Stockholm University and Swedish ICT) and the public sector (the City of Stockholm and Region Stockholm).

 Being a non-profit organisation, all proceeds go straight back to the programs to help new startups become successful.
 It is a way for each participating company to “pay it forward”.